shiralizadeh/Cycle-Clipboard-Ring/README.md

 # VSCode Cycle Clipboard Ring extention

-Take your Clipboard History to the next level by have a ring previous clipboard items.
+Take your Clipboard History to the next level by have a ring of previous clipboard items.

 ## Features